 success-minded, you have a wagon that you are pulling uphill.’
 He says, ‘You are totally responsible for your wagon.
 You are the only one on rope.’

 What determines how fast you achieve success or whether you achieve it at all ‘comes down to the people around you’.

-Steve explains, ‘In order for the wagon to go up the hill, you have to have people, like-minded people’ He explains that, ‘As you pull this rope up the hill, you have to make sure that everybody that’s on the wagon is doing something to get the wagon up the hill.’
+Steve explains, “In order for the wagon to go up the hill, you have to have people, like-minded people.”
+He goes on to say that, “As you pull this rope up the hill, you have to make sure that everybody that’s on the wagon is doing something to get the wagon up the hill.”